52 Ancestors,

 Conclusion

 Although I have found no records online to support a marriage between Mary Ann Shock and Louis McBride, I think they must have been married, however briefly.
 I got over my initial shock of an unknown, to me, child of Mary Ann Shock and I realize that not every record has found their way into an online database.
 At some point I hope to search offline marriage records in Allen County, Ohio or one will find it’s way online in the future.
 James McBride and his wife, Mary Joann Williams, had five sons survive to adulthood, perhaps one of their descendants will contact me with more information about their ancestry.
 And, by the way, I could find no common ancestor for Lewis/Louis McBride and my brick wall 3rd great grandmother Elizabeth McBride.
-The search will continue.
+(This now makes sense, given the discovery that she was NOT a McBride, at all.)

 Previous Posts